<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 They’re cheap, they’re stylish, they look cool...so what’s the catch?

-We agree that shipping container pools are awesome, but like anything else in life, they don’t offer a one-size-fits-all type of experience.
+Shipping container pools are awesome, but like anything else in life, they don’t offer a one-size-fits-all type of experience.
+Some people are drawn to everything a shipping container pool has to offer, while others find it doesn’t meet their needs.

-At River Pools, we manufacture, sell, and install fiberglass swimming pools, but we like to educate our readers about all types of pools.
-In this article, we’ve offered the essential pros and cons of buying and owning a container pool.
+At River Pools®, we like to use our experience and pool industry connections to help educate our readers.
+This article offers the essential pros and cons of buying and owning a container pool.

-By the time you finish reading this, you should have a better idea as to whether this pool is right for you and your family.
+Hopefully, by the time you finish reading this, you will have a better idea of whether this pool is right for you and your family.

 Shipping container pool pros and cons